 L = 50.64cm

-The length of an arc with the central angle 4.22 radians and the radius of 12 cm will be equal to 50.64cm.
+The length of an arc with a central angle of 4.22 radians and a radius of 12 cm will be equal to 50.64cm.

 It is important to have the measurement of the central angle in radians for this method.
 If you have the central angle in degrees, it is not valid for this method, and the arc length will not be correct.
 Radians and degrees can be converted to each other, as stated above, with formulas to convert.